River

 Scout

-Our newest ambassador is also our first virtual one.
-Scout is a children's book character who is passionate about the environment helps school-age kids to learn about the natural world, as well as how they can help improve or conserve it.
+Scout is our first virtual ambassador!
+She is a children's book character who is passionate about the environment helps school-age kids to learn about the natural world, as well as how they can help improve or conserve it.

 "I’m super excited to be a Rivers Trust Ambassador to help promote protecting our waterways.
 I really enjoy litter picking and I hope to inspire other children to learn more about our rivers and maybe they’d like to help me look after them.
 Since I found out that if litter goes down a drain it can end up in our rivers and then out to the sea, it made me realise I could actually help reduce this impact.
 So I decided to pick up litter when I go on walks with my parents and I am learning so much about rivers and all of the wildlife they provide a habitat for."